Configure Shell modules

 Describes how to configure custom modules like gadgets and plug-ins, to be used in the Optimizely Content Management System (CMS) user interface.

-There are two different kinds of shell modules, protected and public.
-Protected ones are secured by default while public ones are accessible for all users.
-The different kinds of modules are configured through PublicModuleOptions
+There are two different kinds of shell modules: protected and public.
+Protected ones are secured by default, while public ones are accessible to all users.

-Modules can be added to Optimizely Content Management System (CMS) either by configuring the options for automatic discovery or by explicitly adding them either by configuring the corresponding option through code or through appSettings.json file.
+You can add modules to Optimizely Content Management System (CMS) by configuring the options for automatic discovery or by explicitly adding them by configuring the corresponding option through code or appSettings.json

 "EPiServer": {